jscs-dev/node-jscs/README.md

 Requires sticking unary operators to the right.

-Type: `Array` or `true`
+Type: `Array` or `Boolean`

-Values: Array of quoted operators or true to disallow space after prefix for all unary operators
+Values: Array of quoted operators or `true` to disallow space after prefix for all unary operators

 #### Example